NebulaLabsOrg/nebula-library/README.md

 - `http`: Utility to manage http calls.
 - `response`: Standard response.
 - `retry`: Retries a function with customizable backoff strategy and attempt limits.
+- `throttler`: Controls the rate of function execution to prevent exceeding API limits or resource exhaustion.
 - `tx`: Utility to manage txs.

 Explore the full list in [`./utils/src`](./utils/src).